-Podium, which is based on a 'no compromise’ approach, has the sole aim of winning medals at the Olympics and Paralympics, and on the World stage.
-It exists to provide our elite riders with the best possible preparation to represent the British equestrian team at World, European and Olympic and Paralympic level in the three Olympic and one Paralympic equestrian disciplines, Eventing, Dressage, Showjumping and Para-Equestrian Dressage.
+Podium, exists to provide our elite riders with the best possible preparation to represent the British equestrian teams at World, European and Olympic and Paralympic level in the three Olympic and one Paralympic equestrian disciplines, Eventing, Dressage, Showjumping and Para-Equestrian Dressage.

 The Programme aims to make the best, better, through the provision of a range of services and support.
 The Programme seeks to ensure that the athletes have access to all support services that might assist with their performance development.
 Podium offers the following elements:

 - Performance Director/Managers advice and support

 - Coaches and coach development

 - Technical support (performance analysis)

 - Sports science and medicine consultants, including physiotherapy & sports psychology